Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Numerical Examples

-From Fig.\ref{fig:eg7f2} we can see that diffusing time, i.e., the time that $\langle\frac{p(t)^2}{2t}\rangle$ approaches a constant, increases as $\mathcal{O}(1/D_0)$ when $D_0\to 0$ in the symplectic scheme.
-To the best of our knowledge, the $\mathcal{O}(1/D_0)$ scale of the diffusion time of the ABC flow is not known before.
-Moreover, Fig.\ref{fig:eg7f2} shows that our numerical scheme is very robust in computing the effective diffusivity for the ABC flow.
-However, the Euler scheme gives a wrong result in Fig.\ref{fig:eg7f3} since the time $\langle\frac{p(t)^2}{2t}\rangle$ approaching a constant does not agree with the expected diffusion time $O(1/D_0)$.
-The statement that the Euler scheme will generate wrong results can also be found in the Fig.\ref{fig:eg7f1}.
+From Fig.\ref{fig:eg7f2} we can see that diffusion time, i.e., the time when $\frac{\mathbb{E}[x_1(t)^2]}{2t}$ approaches a constant, increases as $\mathcal{O}(1/D_0)$ when $D_0\to 0$ in the symplectic scheme. {Interested readers are referred to \cite{feng2019dissipation} to find that the upper bound of diffusion time can be a bit smaller than $\mathcal{O}(1/D_0)$ given the strong mixing property of the flows.
+Due to the gap between chaotic and strongly mixing flows, to the best of our knowledge, the diffusion time (as $D_0$ tends to $0$) for chaotic flows has yet to be rigorously proved.
+Fig.\ref{fig:eg7f2} shows the diffusion time of ABC flow may reach the upper bound in the a priori estimate for general flows.
+However, the Euler scheme gives a different result in Fig.\ref{fig:eg7f3}.
+It attains a diffusion time which is much faster than $O(1/D_0)$.
+This may { be} due to the numerical dissipation of the Euler scheme.} The statement that the Euler scheme generates wrong results can also be found in the Fig.\ref{fig:eg7f1}.

 We point out that the error estimate in Theorem \ref{thm:convergence} is just an upper bound.
 Fig.\ref{fig:eg7f4} shows that when $D_0$ is $10^{-3}$, the convergence rate is about $\mathcal{O}(\Delta t^{1.42})$.
 It is very expensive to study the passive tracer model for the ABC flow since the diffusing time is extremely long.
 In our numerical test for the Fig.\ref{fig:eg7f4}, we choose $N_{mc}=120,000$, $\Delta t=0.001$, and $T=12,000$.
 In this setting, the error of the Monte Carlo simulation cannot be avoided, so there is a small oscillation around the fitted slope.